 The IC buses depart from directly in front of the main train stations: in Nürnberg from the Bahnhofsvorplatz Haupteingang and in Prague from Autobusova St Wilsonva.
 These stops are also directly at the U-Bahn train stations at the respective central stations.

 The IC buses of German Railways are air-conditioned with an electric outlet for every two seats.
 Free wifi works in both Germany and the Czech Republic.
 Luggage is transported for free.
 Buses have a drinks vending machine and toilet.
 All buses on the Nuremberg to Prague route have special spaces for wheelchairs.

-Four buses per day continue / start from Mannheim with three also stopping en route in Heidelberg.
+Up to four buses per day continue / start from Mannheim with some also stopping en route in Heidelberg.

 Buying Tickets for the IC Buses

 The IC buses are operated by German Railways and can be booked directly at German Railways, at Trainline or through any outlet selling Deutsche Bahn tickets.
 All standard German Railways long-distance discounts may be applied such as the BahnCard savings and own children up to 14 years traveling for free with parents and grandparents (they MUST be specified at time of booking).
 The Bayern Ticket is NOT valid on IC buses.